fox-one/pando/design.md

 > [pkg/maker/cat/supply.go](pkg/maker/cat/supply.go)

 supply dai token to increase the total debt ceiling for this collateral type.
-Payment asset id must be equal with the debt asset id.
+Payment asset id must be equal to the debt asset id.

 **Parameters:**